shanev/Jitaku/README.md

 # Jitaku

-Jitaku is a home automation dashboard.
+Jitaku is a home automation dashboard built with React.
 Currently it only works with Philips Hue lights.

 Roadmap:
 - [X] Turn off/on Hue lights